2019: Looking Ahead

 The Irishman is a Netflix movie that stars Robert De Niro, Al Pacino, Joe Pesci, and Harvey Keitel.
 It’s an old school cast of the heavyweights from Scorcese movies through the ages.
 And the addition, (the one guy who hasn’t worked with Scorcese before, but is right at home in the gangster genre,) is Pacino.
 That movie should be pretty incredible.
 As if it needed any more reason to peak our interest, however, the movie is also going to de-age it’s stars using computer technology to make them look like they are back in their thirties.
 Talk about something cool.

 Then there’s the Joker movie.
-If the Marvel superhero movies of this year look like things that we’ve seen before, then DC has definitely got the angle with this one.
+If the Marvel superhero movies of this year look like things that we’ve seen before, (some of them, anyway.) then DC superhero movies are boldly going in the opposite direction.
 The Joker is arguably the coolest villain in superhero history, and for the first time ever, he’s getting his own movie.
-Add Joaquin Phoenix to the mix, and actor who was born to play a role like this.
+Add Joaquin Phoenix to the mix, as an actor who was born to play a role like this.
 Here’s a guy who might be about as insane as the Joker himself, (remember his experimental movie from about a decade ago when he appeared on shows like Letterman to promote it, looking and acting like a total nut?)

-Aside from those, we’ve got things like Hobbs and Shaw coming out, which should finally branch the Fast and the Furious films into a new direction.
+Aside from those, we’ve got things like Hobbs and Shaw coming out, which should finally branch the Fast and the Furious films out into a new direction.
 Enough of the Vin Diesel, it’s all about family, concept.
 Let’s see what these two actors can pull of when they break away from the team.
 And in terms of a director, they’ve got David Leitch, a guy who clearly knows action, but just hasn’t found his film yet.
-Leitch codirected the first John Wick (so that one doesn’t quite count.)
-But as an individual director has so far made Atomic Blonde and Deadpool 2.
+Leitch codirected the first John Wick, and then as an individual director has so far made Atomic Blonde and Deadpool 2.
 Maybe Hobbs and Shaw will be the movie to really show off his talent and skill.

 On the topic of action movies, there’s a Hellboy reboot, and some other superhero movies that look like modern takes on Superman, (meaning aliens that look like humans and have superhuman powers.)
 We’re talking about Captain Marvel and Shazam.
 Both look pretty good from the trailers.
 There’s also another X-Men movie with Dark Phoenix, although I wouldn’t hold your breath with that one, considering the massive amounts of reshoots and delays.

-But Disney has also got their hands in the pot, and I’m not just talking about with Marvel or Star Wars, (yes, at the end of the year we will get the third part to this new Skywalker trilogy, and the ninth film in that saga.)
-It’s also probably the last before Star Wars gets a makeover at the hands of the show runners of Game of Thrones, who have been tasked with writing a new Star Wars Universe or saga.
+But Disney has also got their hands in the pot, and I’m not just talking about with Marvel.
+For one thing, the Mouse House has also got Star Wars.
+Yes, at the end of the year we will get the third part to this new Skywalker trilogy, and the ninth film in that saga.
+It’s also probably the last before Star Wars gets a makeover at the hands of the show-runners of Game of Thrones, who have been tasked with writing a new Star Wars Universe or saga.
 But with the third movie to feature characters like Ray, Finn, and Po, this one should be pretty good.
 Especially since it brings back JJ Abrahms as the director, (the same director as the first film in the new series, The Force Awakens.)
 Abrahms is a mastermind at making sci-fi and action.
 From Lost to Mission Impossible 3 (perhaps the best in the series,) to the first two rebooted Star Trek films to the Force Awakens, this guy is pretty great.

 Top Ten Most Anticipated Movies of 2019